 Home rule refers to the taxing authority granted by the State of Illinois to home rule municipalities.
 According to the Constitution of the State of Illinois, any municipality with a population of 25,000 or more qualifies as a home rule unit.
+A municipality may also qualify as a home rule unit through referendum.
+Cook County is the only home rule county in the State of Illinois.
 Under this law, home rule units have the authority to impose taxes, unless otherwise prohibited by the Constitution (Article VII, Section 6).
 An example of this home rule tax is the City of Chicago's Bottled Water Tax.
 The City of Chicago is permitted to impose a tax on bottled water because it has home rule status and because the State has not prohibited it.